NYU-Processor-Design/nyu-amba/ReadMe.md

 - Signals back to the master for success, failure, or data transfer await

 #### MUX
-- Routes the read data and response signals to from the subordinates to the master
+- Routes the read data and response signals from the subordinates to the master

 #### Decoder